Himavarsha14/c-program-practice/Strings.md

 ###
-1.Program to find the lenghth of the string without using library functios
+1.Program to find the lenghth of the string without using library functions

 #include<stdio.h>
 #include<string.h>
 int main()